maafaishal/scoreboard-state-comparison/README.md

      - Might be overkill for simple apps

 3. **Zustand**

    - Pros:
      - Minimal boilerplate
      - Easy to learn
      - Great performance
    - Cons:
      - Less established ecosystem

+4. **TanStack Store**

+   - Pros:
+     - Fine-grained updates
+     - Simple API with powerful patterns
+     - Built by creators of TanStack Query (trustworthy)
+   - Cons:
+     - Relatively new and evolving
+     - Smaller community and ecosystem (for now)